+'''

-system.sysDescr.0 = .1.3.6.1.2.1.1.0
+system.sysDescr.0 = .1.3.6.1.2.1.1.1.0

+'''

 Old legacy management systems required "loading" a MIB file for every device that needs to be monitored.
 This method was cumbersome, and required the user to correlate the different parts of the MIB tree to get a useful metric like "line utilization".
 Traverse uses an external XML library of SNMP variables, which eliminates the need to load MIB files since all the relevant MIB variables and the post-processing rules for each variable are stored in industry standard XML format.
+See Advanced SNMP Tests (page 189) and Using the MIB Browser (page 190).